PrabuddhMathur/deathclock/README.md

 ## Installation

+The easiest way to install is from the GNOME Extensions website: https://extensions.gnome.org/extension/9012/death-clock/

+### Manual Installation

 1. Copy the extension folder to `~/.local/share/gnome-shell/extensions/`
 2. Restart GNOME Shell (Alt+F2, type `r`, press Enter)
 3. Enable the extension using GNOME Extensions app or: